 Want to make a difference in the world?
-As an Ella volunteer, you can!
-All you need to do is take the first step.
+As a Community Visitors Scheme volunteer you can!
+Click here to find out more.

 In making a complaint you need to be reassured that:

 - Your service will not be affected if you make a complaint

 - At all times your complaint will be handled confidentially